eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 }
 ```

-Key aspects of this device function:
-1. It takes a pointer to a specific kernel's counter
-2. It counts instructions either at warp or thread level
-3. It uses atomic operations to safely update the counter
+Key aspects of this device function: it takes a pointer to a specific kernel's counter, counts instructions either at warp or thread level, and uses atomic operations to safely update the counter.

 ## Understanding CUDA Graphs Scenarios